-Second, pundits on the left would declare CT irrelevant on similar grounds.
-They would call it marginal compared to Graham’s evangelicalism and agree with Reed that valorizing CT is false consciousness since it puts liberal lipstick on what is either (for the left) an authoritarian pig or (for Reed) a lovely defender of morality.
-On cue, the always-first-to-the-punch Religion Dispatches (RD) published “Christianity Today Article Doesn’t Mean What You Think it Means,” declaring that CT’s move is “not going to change much” because it “does not” and “can’t” represent “a broad evangelical constituency.”
-That would be “impossible” since CT “defer[s] to the authority of empirical fact”—but evangelicals are defined by an “authoritarian mindset” that has “no room for dissent.”
+Second, left pundits would also declare CT irrelevant, echoing similar arguments.
+They would call it marginal compared to Graham and agree with Reed that valorizing CT is false consciousness, since supposedly it puts liberal lipstick on what is either (for the left) an authoritarian pig or (for Reed) a lovely defender of morality.
+On cue, the always-first-to-the-punch Religion Dispatches (RD) published “Christianity Today Article Doesn’t Mean What You Think it Means,” RD declared that CT’s move is “not going to change much” because it “does not” and “can’t” represent “a broad evangelical constituency.”
+That would be “impossible” since CT “defer[s] to the authority of empirical fact,” while evangelicals are defined by an “authoritarian mindset” that has “no room for dissent.”

 Both these steps happened almost immediately.

 Fourth: the conversation would quickly grind down into repetition and discursive chaos.

 All four of these steps had already happened before I finished drafting my earlier MBE post.
 Yet the process still sticks in my craw.
 So here I am, trying to push back against the underlying logic that causes this pattern over and over.

 Keeping It In Perspective: Why Cheers for Christianity Today Should Be Lukewarm